 - 2 teaspoons chopped fresh thyme

 1 Sauté onions and garlic: Sauté the chopped onion in olive oil for 3 minutes over medium heat.
 Add the garlic and sauté for another 2 minutes, or until the garlic begins to brown.
 Remove from heat.
 Transfer the onions, garlic, and oil to a large bowl to cool down.

 3 Form the meat into patties.
 Use your fingers to form a slight indentation in the middle of the patties.
-When burger patties cook, the meat contracts from the edges.
+When burgers cook, the meat contracts from the edges.
 If the middle part is slightly thinner than the edges it will help the patties finish with a more even shape and less of a bulge in the middle.

 If using a frying pan, put a little oil in the pan first to help keep the burgers from sticking.
 A trick my mother uses when making burgers in a cast iron frying pan is to sprinkle the bottom of the pan with a little salt.
 The salt acts sort of like ball bearings, keeping the patties from sticking when you go to flip them.

-5 Serve the burgers: Toast the buns and serve the burgers with the accompaniments of your choice—sliced onions, lettuce, sliced tomatoes, bacon, mayonnaise (especially good with mayo), mustard, relish, ketchup.
+5 Serve the burgers: Toast the buns and serve the burgers with the accompaniments of your choice—sliced onions, lettuce, sliced tomatoes, bacon, mayonnaise (especially good with mayo), mustard, relish, and/or ketchup.